 The child should be adequately restrained in a car seat in these cases.
-Car seat safety is essential, and it’s important to follow the guidelines by your child’s age tag.
+Car seat safety is essential, and it’s essential to follow the guidelines by your child’s age tag.
 Below you can find more information about car seats and how to keep your child safe while driving.

 Passenger Seat Dangers for Young Children

-An active airbag system protects adults who are at least five feet tall and weigh approximately 150 pounds.
+An active airbag system protects adults at least five feet tall and weighs approximately 150 pounds.
 So, if your child sits in front, they will have to suffer from a severe injury created by the passenger side airbag.
 Thus, when your young child rides next to you, the force of the airbag system can break them.
 In addition, the airbag system can cause severe head injuries since the passenger airbag will lift them off the seat to hit the car’s top.

 Therefore, once your child overgrows maximum weight and height limits in the rear-facing car seat, it is time to shift to a front-facing car seat or booster seat with a harness.
 You should also remove the car seat from the front seat.
 Otherwise, your child is at a high risk of being injured or killed in an accident.
 You should also take safety steps to prevent the possible risk of injuries.
 Thus, you can: